REACH Program

 - Learn how to identify and address potential microaggressions to persons in recovery.

-- Emotion Resilience: Supporting Students by Managing Our Own Responses
+- Emotional Resilience: Supporting Students by Managing Our Own Responses

 - Define what emotional regulation is and explain its relevance to our work.